Nathanpmyoung/nathanpmyoung.github.io/pages/I'm the CEO of dinner.md

 - [[blog]]
 - [[Cate Hall]] and [[Sasha Chapin]] have a relationship concept of being the CEO of dinner.
 Or of travelling somewhere.
 - As soon as I heard this, it clicked.
-It is tiring to have to manage something and nearly as tiring
+It is tiring to have to manage something, but nearly as tiring to be unsure of who is managing it and so sort of doing so anyway.
+This creates a lot of wasted effort if noone knows who is actually managing the thing.